The Lorentz-Violating effects in charged particle systems: Final Remarks

 With these results at hand, we proceed to analyze by applied the theory to a Penning Trap type system of high precision and of great importance in atomic spectroscopy, in addition to being widely used to test effective theories beyond the standard model.
-Our proposal showed changes in the particle dynamics, mainly in the cyclotronic motion, where it was possible to estimate values of $gu\leq10^{-18}\text{eV}^{-1}$.
-This value is compatible with the experimental precision of the system as well as those proposed by other effective theories involving LIV.
-These conclusions reinforce the importance of confined systems such as Penning traps as ideal platforms for testing extensions of the Standard Model with LIV, including the Standard-Model Extension (SME) \cite{kostelecky2002signals,kostelecky1999constraints} and theories with higher-dimensional operators, such as the Myers–Pospelov model \cite{MyersPospelov2003}.
-As future perspectives, we propose investigating the influence of these terms on non-uniform field configurations and their potential signature in quantum interferometry and optical trap experiments.
+Our proposal showed changes in the particle dynamics, mainly in the cyclotronic motion, where it was possible to estimate values of ${\bar{g}k_{AF}\leq10^{4}\text{eV}^{-1}}$.
+A careful analysis of the Penning-trap geometry shows that, for the configuration considered in this work, the Lorentz-violating correction to the effective magnetic field is perpendicular to the external magnetic field.
+Consequently, the leading correction to the cyclotron frequency appears only at second order in the effective parameter $\bar g k_{AF}$, yielding a quadratic frequency shift.
+This reinforce the importance of confined systems such as Penning traps as ideal platforms for testing extensions of the Standard Model with LIV, including the Standard-Model Extension (SME) \cite{kostelecky2002signals,kostelecky1999constraints} and theories with higher-dimensional operators, such as the Myers–Pospelov model \cite{MyersPospelov2003}.
+As a comparative analysis, although this limit is significantly less restrictive than the known astrophysical limits for minimum photon sector coefficients, such a difference is expected and physically consistent, since this is a laboratory test based on the dynamics of confined massive particles, sensitive only to specific background projections that violate Lorentz symmetry.
+In the context of Standard-Model Extension, limits of this nature are determined from the analysis of temporal modulations, in particular, lateral variations and their accuracy is directly linked to the spectral resolution and the time of acquisition of experimental data.
+Thus, the present result should be understood as a conservative estimate of sensitivity for this specific channel, which can be further improved in future analyses that explore long time series and more precise frequency measurement techniques, in complete analogy with other well-proposed tests of Lorentz symmetry violation in Penning traps.

+The present model should be interpreted as a low-energy effective description of Lorentz-violating fermion dynamics.
+In this context, the physically relevant quantity is the effective composite parameter $\bar g k_{AF}$, and no specific ultraviolet completion is assumed.
+Possible radiative corrections induced by this higher-dimensional operator remain beyond the scope of the present phenomenological analysis.
+Thus, the parameter $\bar g k_{AF}$ considered in the present work should not be directly identified with the minimal SME photon-sector coefficient constrained by cosmological birefringence experiments.
+Instead, it represents an effective phenomenological coupling emerging from a non-minimal fermionic interaction.
+Furthermore, conservative anisotropic contributions associated with the term $\mathbf{k}\times(\mathbf{k}\times\mathbf{E})$ remain present in the effective force and may modify the trapping potential, providing an additional channel through which Lorentz-violating effects could manifest themselves.